penge/my-notes/README.md

 **6. What is the size limit for my notes?**

-Notes are limited to 5MB in total.
+Notes are _NOT_ limited in size due to the used `"unlimitedStorage"` permission.

-This limit comes with the default setting of the browser.
-In case of interest, future versions of My Notes could be having a new optional **"unlimitedStorage"** permission, which if enabled, would increase the storage infinitely (as your hard drive allows).

 <br>